Braille-friendly tactile flags: Kansas man creates unique flags for the vision impaired

 Cabral says he uses bronze, flash bronze, or thermoform paper to create the tactile flags.
 He says each color, stripe, and star can be distinguished by anyone who is literate in Braille.

 He says the Braille flags are on display in many parts of the country and the world, including.
-Canada, Mexico, England, and several other countries.
+Canada, Mexico, England, and several others.

 “The former Prime Minister of Canada, who is now deceased and his son has taken over, we sent him the American Flag and the Canadian flag,” said Cabral.

-For more information on how you can buy a Braille-friendly, American tactile flag, go to kbti.org.
+For more information on how you can buy Braille-friendly, American tactile flags, go to kbti.org.

 LATEST STORIES: